clintre/solseek/README.md

 ## Known Limitations / Issues
   - Currently only in English and French
+  - Limited Snap support.
+Only updates, no list or searching.
+Full Snap support is not planned at this time.

 ## Planned
   - Additional languages (looking for help on this)